The Best of Singapore and Malaysia

 Day 11 Penang

 A day at leisure to explore more of Penang, or simply relax on the beach.
+Perhaps enjoy lunch at one of the beachfront restaurants, accompanied by the sea’s hypnotising soundtrack.

 Day 12 Penang - In flight